Julines Herring: Amsterdam

 Herring delivered his first sermon on : "The earth is the Lord's, and the fulness thereof; the world, and they that dwell therein."
 This met with great approval, securing his acceptance by the congregation.
 This paved the way for ratification by the Consistory of Holland and the Classis of Amsterdam.
 From the outset, he took a full part in the liturgy and culture of the Dutch Reformed Church, keeping the fast decreed by the States General of the Netherlands for the success of the army at the Siege of Breda.
 The arrival of his family the following day was a further relief, allowing him to commit himself to the post.
 He was joined after a couple of years by Thomas Paget, John's brother, who also took preaching and pastoral responsibilities at the English Reformed Church.

 Amsterdam, then central to the wealth and culture of the Dutch Golden Age and a Protestant stronghold forged and tested in the Dutch Revolt and Thirty Years' War, gave Herring at last an unrivalled platform.
 He was now part of a functioning presbyterian system, complete with a collegial ministry, much as he and moderate Puritans, like himself and the Pagets, had demanded for England.
 He was able to pronounce more or less freely on the situation at home, where Charles I's absolute monarchy ran into the crisis of the Bishops' War, a prelude to the civil war in England.
 He prayed and spoke out for the establishment of a Presbyterian polity in England.
 He made a sharp distinction between the persons of the bishops, to whom he had no enmity, and their "Pride and Prelatical rule."
 He continued to stress a middle position, troubled by the many fissile Independent and Baptist sects among the English exile community in the Netherlands.
 When one of his sons returned to England, presumably around 1643, he warned him not to take part in any subversion of Presbyterian polity, saying "I am sure it is the Government of Jesus Christ."

-Victorian impression of the 1640 Scottish incursion into England.